Suva: Sports

-Suva plays host to many regional and national sporting events, most notably at the HFC Bank Stadium.
-A special highlight is the Coca-Cola Games, the largest secondary school athletics meet in the world.
-The Capital City is represented in major sporting events by its respective rugby, netball and football teams.
+Suva hosts many regional and national sporting events, most notably at the HFC Bank Stadium.
+A special highlight is the Coca-Cola Games, the world's largest secondary school athletics meet.
+The Capital City is represented in major sporting events by its rugby, netball, and football teams.

-Suva was the host of the first Pacific Games, in 1963.
-Forty years later in 2003 the Games returned to Fiji's capital, with a full program of 32 sports introduced for the first time.
+Suva hosted the first Pacific Games in 1963.
+In 2003 the Games returned to Suva with a full program of 32 sports introduced for the first time.
 Suva held the games for the second time in 1979.
-Having hosted the event three times, Suva has held the Pacific Games more often than any other city.
+Suva has hosted the Pacific Games more often than any other city.